chhzh123/Krill/README.md

 ```

 The raw profiling results can be found in the `profile` folder.
 If the programs run faultlessly, you will see the `.prof` results to be generated.

+Most of the experimental results in the paper can be retrived from the `.prof` file.
+The data source of each figure is listed below:
+* Figure 8: "Real time / Wall clock time (s)".
+For Krill without property buffers, you need to clean the binary, recompile using `make -j`, and run the experiments again.
+For GraphM, preprocessing time is also needed to be counted.
+* Figure 9: Need to set up the `DEBUG` compilation flag.
+* Figure 10: We use "L1 load" as the indicator of the number of memory accesses, which should be the number of load instructions issued by CPUs.
+* Figure 11: "LLC miss rate".
+* Figure 12: "LLC miss count".
+* Figure 13: Take out the execution time of each job from the log and calculate the response latency.
+* Figure 14: Use the `dynamic_batching` branch and run `./experiments/dynamic_batching.py`.
+* Figure 15: For the distributed version of Krill (which is based on [Gemini](https://github.com/thu-pacman/GeminiGraph)), please refer to [this repository](https://github.com/chhzh123/GeminiGraph).
+* Figure 16: Run `make multibfs` and `make multicore`.